rguske/knative-appliance/README.md

 2. Change directoy
 `cd knative-appliance`
 3. Adjust the `photon-builder.json` file with the appropriate ESXi (Build host) data (IP, user, password, datastore, network)
-4. If you like to change the versions for Kubernetes or Knative, just modify them via the `bom.json`.
+4. If you like to change the versions for e.g. Kubernetes or Knative, just modify those via the `bom.json`.
 5. Run the `build.sh` script

 ### Debugging